DisnakeDev/disnake/docs/api/events.rst

     :param after: The updated member's updated info.
     :type after: :class:`Member`

+.. function:: on_raw_presence_update(payload)

+    Called when a member updates their presence.
+    Unlike :func:`on_presence_update`, this is called regardless of the member cache.

+    Since the data payload can be partial and the Discord API does not validate the types of the fields, care must be taken when accessing stuff in the dictionary.

+    This requires :attr:`Intents.presences` to be enabled.

+    .. versionadded:: 2.10

+    :param payload: The raw event payload data.
+    :type payload: :class:`RawPresenceUpdateEvent`

 .. function:: on_user_update(before, after)

     Called when a :class:`User` is updated.